Juan-LukeKlopper/Arduino-data-logging-device/README.md

 This parts that are required are:

-1 Arduino Uno /n \n
-1 USB 2.0 A to B cable
+1 Arduino Uno, 1 USB 2.0 A to B cable, 1 DHT11 sensor, 1 Capacitive Soil Moisture sensor, 1 Breadboard, and 6 male-to-male jumper wires
-1 DHT11 sensor
-1 Capacitive Soil Moisture sensor
-1 Breadboard
-6 male-to-male jumper wires

 needed can be found at some local electronics stores, and can usually be ordered online.
 Here are links where you can find more information about the components.